 - The availability and price of computer systems

 Even though the availability of computing power sounds like it wouldn’t provide any issues, that’s not always the case.
-During the parabolic price increase of 2017 and the increased media attention, Bitcoin mining became extremely popular and lots of people were trying to get in.
-Rapidly, the hardware became scarce, which also exploded the prices, leaving lots of potential miners “on the street.”
-Nowadays, though, similar equipment can be found more easily and usually cheaper.
+During the parabolic price increase of 2017 and 2021 and the increased media attention, Bitcoin mining became extremely popular, and lots of people were trying to get in.
+Mining hardware became scarce, which also resulted in very high prices for certain components like chips, video cards, and whatnot.

 The competition could be the most significant factor, as mentioned above.
-As we can see from the previous paragraph, large mining companies have entered the field, leaving less grinding materials for the individual.
+As we can see from the previous paragraph, large mining companies are the dominant players, leaving little opportunity for individual miners.

 Mining has become a billion-dollar industry in recent years, with so many large players trying to establish further control.
 However, those changes are generally excluding individual miners, yet many continue to do it and manage to make profits.
-Next year Bitcoin will go through its third halving, cutting the rewards that miners receive in half to 6.25 BTC.
+In 2024, Bitcoin is expected to go through its fourth halving, cutting the rewards that miners receive in half to 3.125 BTC.

-On the surface, this might repel potential newcomers who are asking the question if it’s not more profitable just to invest in the largest crypto and wait for it to grow over the years.
-Yet, the growth is not guaranteed; however, by mining, people not only receive BTC as rewards but also keep the network safe and validate the transactions, making them one of the most critical pieces of the Bitcoin puzzle.
+On the surface, this might repel potential newcomers who are asking the question if it’s not more profitable just to invest and wait for it to grow over the years.
+However, this growth is not guaranteed.
+On the other hand, with mining, people not only receive BTC as rewards but also keep the network safe and validate the transactions, making them one of the most critical pieces of the Bitcoin puzzle.